Dunlap Chest-on-Chest, ca. 1775

 Now, you said it was your great-grandparents that owned it when you first knew about it.
 What period did they live in?

 Middle to late 1800s.
 He was a dentist in Wilkes-Barre, Pennsylvania.
-And we don't know whether they bought it from someone else, or how they acquired it.

 There's a little chip missing there.
 Never touch that.